 Almost everything concerning care for the hollyhock flower is centered around its weakness in regard to rust.

-Along well-draining soil and spacing the plants at appropriate levels, mulch is another good practice, because it helps keep the lower leafs of the plant from getting a lot of splatter when it rains.
+Along with well-draining soil and spacing the plants at appropriate levels, mulch is another good practice, because it helps keep the lower leaves of the plant from getting a lot of splatter when it rains.
 The lower leaves are where rust on hollyhocks start, so protecting them as strongly as possible is best practice.